pythonarcade/arcade/doc/programming_guide/headless.rst

 in virtual machines.
 Both software and hardware rendering should be acceptable depending on your use case.

 We are leveraging the headless mode in pyglet.
-If you are seeking knowledege about the inner workings of headless, that's the right place to look.
+If you are seeking knowledge about the inner workings of headless, that's the right place to look.

 Enabling headless mode